Admission

 Advanced Placement Examinations

 Students with secondary school records indicating superior performance and who attain a score of 4 or 5 on an Advanced Placement Examination of the College Entrance Examination Board receive credit and may be permitted to register for advanced courses in the area(s) in which they qualify.
 No more than 30 credits may be obtained through examination.
-Students can visit https://www.shu.edu/undergraduate-admissions/upload/AP-Credit-Chart.pdf to view the list of Advanced Placement Examinations for which Seton Hall awards credit and for the Seton Hall course equivalents of the examinations.
+Students can view the AP Credit Chart to see a list of Advanced Placement Examinations for which Seton Hall awards credit and for the Seton Hall course equivalents of the examinations.
 The University reserves the right to modify the course equivalents of Advanced Placement examinations based on departmental review and accreditation requirements.

 College-Level Examination Program